 Contact Freedom Solar to Begin Saving With Solar Power

-Looking for commercial or home solar panel installation?
+Looking for commercial installation or home solar installation?
 Take advantage of North Carolina’s solar rebates and incentives by going solar today.
 If you’re ready to make the switch to renewable energy, contact Freedom Solar and we’ll help you gain the energy independence you deserve.

 * Tax credits are subject to change.
 Consult your tax advisor regarding how incentives and rebates apply to your specific circumstances.
 Visit the DSIRE’S website for detailed solar policy information.
 We do not provide legal or tax advice.

 WANT TO GET CUSTOMIZED INCENTIVE DATA?

 To learn more about the incentives and policies that are available to make solar panels a more attractive financial investment for your home or business, contact us for a free consultation.

 We respect your privacy.
 Your info will only be used to contact you and to qualify your roof for solar.

 By clicking “Contact Me” you authorize Freedom Solar to call you and send you pre-recorded messages and text messages at the number you entered above, using an autodialer, with offers about their products or services, even if your phone number is a mobile phone or on any national or state “Do Not Call” list.
 Message and data rates may apply.
 Your consent here is not based on a condition of purchase.